zorael/kameloso/README.md

 IRC is standardised but servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), some of which [outright conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
 If something doesn't immediately work, generally it's because we simply haven't encountered that type of event before, and so no rules for how to parse it have yet been written.

+For help on getting started, see [the wiki](https://github.com/zorael/kameloso/wiki).

 Please report bugs.
 Unreported bugs can only be fixed by accident.

 ## Current functionality includes: